 Below this is Product Type Options.
 I usually leave this at default, but you can also select “Bundle” to combine multiple downloads that have already been created together into one big download, without actually having to re-upload anything.

 Finally, click on Downloads -> All Downloads in order to view a list of the downloads that you have created.
-This page resembles your All Posts screen, and has very similar functionality.
+This page resembles your All Posts screen and has very similar functionality.
 You can Edit, Quick Edit, or Trash any of your posts, or select a few at a time and use Bulk Actions.
 But more importantly, each download will be listed with a Purchase Short Code.
-There are lots of ways to display downloads on your site, but the short code is the easiest.
-Simply copy and paste this into any post or page, and your download will be included in that page.
+There are lots of ways to display downloads on your site, but the shortcode is the easiest.
+Simply copy and paste this into any post or page, and your download will be included on that page.

 Of course, if you simply want to list all of your downloads on one page, you can use the [[downloads]] shortcode on any post or page.
 You can customize the outputted list with a few parameters.
 For instance:

 [[downloads category=”red, blue” tag=”johnny, susie, charlie” columns=”3″ orderby=”title”]]